blackboard/anthologydevdocs/docs/archive/b2/getting-started/api-overview.md

-Accessing and manipulating data involves using a series of loaders and persisters that provide the logic and functionality required to save data into and read data from the Blackboard Learning System.
+Accessing and manipulating data involves using a series of loaders and persisters that provide the logic and functionality required to save data into and read data from the Blackboard LMSing System.

 ## Functional Overview